cantstopcoding/js_caroline_dambrosio_designs_backend/js-project-ooo.md

 (Replace <my_app_name> with the actual name of your project) [x] 6.
 Create github repo
-[] 7.
+[x] 7.
 Create a new branch for building out models `git co -b <branch_name>`.
 This way you can always go back to the fresh API.
 NOTE: It is best practice to always create a new branch when working on a new feature/edit to your code.
 Your master branch should only have working code.
 Debug in a branch, not in master.
 NOW WE'RE READY TO CODE (BUT JUST OUR MODELS — NO CONTROLLERS OR SERIALIZERS YET)

 NOTE: Remember to VERTICALLY build your MVP!
 This means building out one model/feature at a time.
 DO NOT build out all the models and controllers at the same time.
 This is the easiest way to get lost in your project very early.
 Read more about this here.

-[] 8.
+[x] 8.
 Build your models
 Migrations
 Model classes
 Associations